 Two trusts, The Connelly Family Trust and The Elizabeth M. Shabaker Revocable Trust, own Versant Capital Management.
 Elizabeth Shabaker, who serves as a trustee for the latter trust, is a principal and the chief executive officer at Versant Capital Management.

 The word “versant” means experienced or practiced.
 The firm derived its name from this word to reflect its primary goal, which is to act as well-versed and highly knowledgeable advisors to its clients.

 At Versant Capital Management, clients work directly with the firm’s chief investment officer.
 The firm’s investment model focuses on minimizing turnover, taxes, fees, proprietary products and changes in asset allocation.

 First and foremost, the firm says it focuses on clients’ individual financial goals and risk tolerance when making investment decisions.
-The firm measures risk and success by whether a client’s financial objectives are being met.
+The firm measures risk and success by whether it's meeting a client’s financial objectives.

 Versant primarily invests its clients’ assets in equity securities, corporate debt securities, commercial paper, certificates of deposit, municipal securities, investment company securities, stocks, bonds, exchange-traded funds and mutual funds.
 The firm emphasizes the importance of a broad diversification of asset classes and investing over the long term, to allow investments to grow over time.

 Windsor Capital Management, LLC is a fee-only firm that specializes in equity, fixed-income and balanced portfolio management.

 Windsor Capital Management’s account minimums depend on the style of portfolio management.
 For fixed-income style accounts, the minimum is $200,000.
 For balanced style accounts, it’s $400,000.
 The firm also offers web-based accounts, for which the minimum requirement is $5,000.

 Windsor Capital Management, LLC Background